 Heat stroke is another emergency.
 Normal rectal temperature for cats and dogs is about 101.5°F to 102°F (38.6°C to 38.9°C).
 Signs of heat stroke include skin that is hot to the touch, vomiting, drooling, rapid panting, distress, loss of coordination, collapse, and unconsciousness.
 Remove the animal from the heat.
-Use cold water, ice packs, or wet towels to cool the head and body.
+Use cool water, ice packs, or wet towels to cool the head and body.
 Offer small amounts of water after the pet has begun to cool down.
 Do not immerse the animal in cold water.

-Hypothermia (overexposure to cold) is rare in pets.
-It usually results when an animal has been lost or outside in very cold weather for a long time after another accident or injury, such as a car accident.
+Hypothermia (overexposure to cold) usually results when an animal has been lost or outside in very cold weather for a long time after another accident or injury, such as a car accident.
 Signs of hypothermia include slow pulse, shallow breathing, disorientation, collapse, and unconsciousness.
 Shivering is not a usual sign of hypothermia in pets.
 If the animal is wet, first dry it thoroughly, and then place wrapped warm (not hot) water bottles around the body.
 White, numb skin may be frozen or frostbitten.
 Thaw the area slowly; do not rub it or apply snow or warm water.

 Dogs or cats that have neck or throat injuries caused by strangulation, such as hanging by their collar, should be taken to the veterinarian immediately.
 Remove the collar and use a makeshift harness from rope or an extra leash to control the animal.